EcoGame/eco/README.md

 # Eco
-A basic simulation of an island nation
+The simulation game of nations

 # Usage
-On *nix systems, simply run compi.sh
-On windows, either run compi.sh through something like cygwin, or compile it from source
+On *nix systems (Mac OSX, Linux), simply run compi.sh (./compi.sh) On Windows systems, either run compi.sh through something like cygwin, or compile it from source

 ## Controls